Rubonnek/CCLabelBMFontAnimated/README.md

-CCLabelBMFontAnimated
+AnimatedLabel
 =====================

-CCLabelBMFontAnimated is a label class for Cocos2d-x, inheriting for LabelBMFont.
+AnimatedLabel is a label class for Cocos2d-x, that inherits cocos2d::Label.
 The primary feature of this class is to easily enable the running of Cocos2d actions on the individual letters of a label.

 Actions can be run on an individual letter, on all letters simultaneously, on each letter sequentially, or on each letter sequentially in reverse.
 When running actions sequentially, a duration can be specified.